yixuy/1724Project/README.md

 Although Rust has been gaining popularity, it is still less commonly used for building mainstream chat applications, leaving a gap in the market for a Rust-native solution.
 We intend to fill this gap by developing a real-time chat application completely written in Rust for our course project.
 This project will not only allow us to solve real-world problems but also showcase Rust's potential in creating high-level, user-facing applications beyond its typical system programming uses.

 ## Objective and key features
+The objective of this project is to design and implement a high-performance real-time chat application in Rust, enabling users to register, log in, create or join chat rooms, and exchange messages instantly.
+This application will serve as a demonstration of Rust's capabilities in building a reliable and efficient communication system, with a strong emphasis on enhancing backend performance while ensuring frontend usability.

+Considering that most chat applications built with Rust currently rely on front-end frameworks like React, and there has been limited exploration into using Rust-related frameworks for front-end development.
+This project aims to leverage the Yew framework to create the user interface of the chat application, thereby, filling a gap in the current Rust ecosystem.
+The backend will be developed using Actix Web.
+Ultimately, the goal is to create a fully functional chat application using 100% Rust.

+This project will focus on implementing several key features to ensure a seamless user experience.
+Here are the key features of the chat application:

 ##### 1. User Sign up & Log in {#user-sign-up-log-in}
 ##### 2. Basic User Authentication